There are several charges used to prosecute acts of theft in Los Angeles, including:

 Petty theft occurs if someone indirectly steals something worth less than $950.
 Individuals must take items without their owner’s consent and while intending to keep the stolen goods to be convicted of petty theft.

-- Theft by Embezzlement
+- Theft by embezzlement

-- Theft by Trick
+- Theft by larceny

-- Theft by False Pretense
+- Theft by trick

-- Theft by Shoplifting
+- Theft by shoplifting

-- Theft by Fraud
+- Theft by fraud

 Any of these charges can have serious impacts on your future.
+That’s why it’s critical that you have an experienced California criminal defense attorney on your side.

 Petty Theft Examples in California